-Upon the resignation of Miss Stevens, Mrs. Inez (Kenneth) Gray became librarian and carried a good library service.
-The bookmobile visits became weekly and the library system offered more free services to north country libraries .
+Upon the resignation of Miss Stevens, Mrs. Inez (Kenneth) Gray became the librarian and carried a good library service.
+The bookmobile visits became weekly and the library system offered more free services to North Country libraries.
 Films were available for loans and Mrs. Gray held summer story hours for children.
 During this period, television became a strong competitor of the library.

-On December 1, 1959, Mrs. Gray retired and Mrs. Mildred (Frederick) Goodheart became librarian.
+On December 1, 1959, Mrs. Gray retired and Mrs. Mildred (Frederick) Goodheart became the librarian.

-Mrs. Goodheart served as librarian until 1992.
+Mrs. Goodheart served as the librarian until 1992.
 During Mrs. Goodheart’s many years as serving as librarian, many changes occurred throughout the library.
-The expansion of the North Country Library System (NCLS) occurred, the continuation of story hour and a creation of a nursery school on Tuesday’s and Thursday’s in the community room was provided for the families of the Edwards community.
+The expansion of the North Country Library System (NCLS) occurred, the continuation of story hour and creation of a nursery school on Tuesdays and Thursdays in the community room was provided for the families of the Edwards community.

 Mrs. Archer served the Hepburn Library of Edwards for 27 years and retired at the end of 2018.
-Upon her retirement, Mrs. Michelle Whitford assumed the position as director of the Hepburn Library of Edwards.
+Upon her retirement, Miss Michelle Whitford assumed the position of director of the Hepburn Library of Edwards.
 With the passing of the vote to automate the library to the North Country Library System’s Joint Automation Board (JAB), the board of trustees made the unanimous decision to upgrade the library and join other libraries in the North Country in sharing books, services, and to have a central system for networking and management.
-Mrs. Whitford had the daunting task of automating the library, weeding materials and barcoding all materials that could be lent out to patrons not only to the Edwards community, but to other patrons throughout the NCLS system. and beyond if needed Mrs. Whitford did a wonderful job in moving the library into the 21st century, establishing a sharing library for patrons, continuing the Wednesday morning Storytime hour and maintaining, along with trustees, the maintenance of the building.
+Miss Whitford had the daunting task of automating the library, weeding materials, and barcoding all materials that could be lent out to patrons not only to the Edwards community but to other patrons throughout the NCLS system. and beyond if needed Miss Whitford did a wonderful job in moving the library into the 21st century, establishing a sharing library for patrons, continuing the Wednesday morning Storytime hour and maintaining, along with trustees, the maintenance of the building.

-In 2020, Mrs. Whitford relocated and resigned her position as director in March of 2020.
-As the Covid-19 pandemic just started, the trustees closed the library and started advertising for a new directorl.
+In 2020, Miss Whitford relocated and resigned from her position as director in March of 2020.
+As the Covid-19 pandemic just started, the trustees closed the library and started advertising for a new director.